cran-task-views/MedicalImaging/MedicalImaging.md

     generation of isosurfaces from 3D arrays.
 It has capabilities for import/export of STL, PLY and OBJ files, both in binary and ASCII format.
+-   The `r pkg("threeBrain")` package offers a 'WebGL'-based 3D brain
+    viewer for surface-based visualization of medical images.

 *Simulation*